IBM-Cloud/swift-helloworld/README.md

 #0   running   2017-02-27 11:31:38 AM   0.0%   1M of 128M   1.3M of 1G
 ```

-Once the sample application is pushed to Bluemix, you can access it using its route.
-You can log on to your [Bluemix account](https://console.ng.bluemix.net) to find the route of your application or you can inspect the output from the execution of the `bx app push` command.
+Once the sample application is pushed to IBM Cloud, you can access it using its route.
+You can log on to your [IBM Cloud account](https://console.ng.bluemix.net) to find the route of your application or you can inspect the output from the execution of the `bx app push` command.
 The string value (e.g. swift-helloworld.mybluemix.net) shown next to the urls should contain the route.
 Use that route as the URL to access the sample server using the browser of your choice.
 The browser should render an HTML page with the following message at the top:

 ```
 Hello from Swift on Linux!
 ```

-## Using a different version of Swift on Bluemix for your application
+## Using a different version of Swift on IBM Cloud for your application
-If you look closely at the output above returned by the `bx app push` command, you will notice that `3.0.2` was the Swift version used for compiling and running the sample app on Bluemix.
+If you look closely at the output above returned by the `bx app push` command, you will notice that `3.0.2` was the Swift version used for compiling and running the sample app on IBM Cloud.
 If you have a Swift application that compiles with a different version of the Swift binaries, say `DEVELOPMENT-SNAPSHOT-2016-08-30-a`, you'd need to update the contents of the `.swift-version` file to:

 ```
 DEVELOPMENT-SNAPSHOT-2016-08-30-a
 ```

-After updating the `.swift-version` file, you can run the `bx app push` command to push your application to Bluemix and use the specified version of the Swift binaries for compiling and running your application.
+After updating the `.swift-version` file, you can run the `bx app push` command to push your application to IBM Cloud and use the specified version of the Swift binaries for compiling and running your application.

-For a complete list of the Swift versions currently supported and cached by the Swift buildpack for Bluemix, see the buildpack's [manifest](https://github.com/IBM-Swift/swift-buildpack/blob/master/manifest.yml) file.
+For a complete list of the Swift versions currently supported and cached by the Swift buildpack for IBM Cloud, see the buildpack's [manifest](https://github.com/IBM-Swift/swift-buildpack/blob/master/manifest.yml) file.
 If you cannot find the version of the Swift binaries you are looking for in this file, then that version is not currently supported in the cache.

-## Running the application in an IBM Container on Bluemix
+## Running the application in an IBM Container on IBM Cloud
-This sample application can also be run in an IBM Container in Bluemix.
+This sample application can also be run in an IBM Container in IBM Cloud.
 For details on how to do this, see [10 Steps To Running a Swift App in an IBM Container](https://developer.ibm.com/swift/2016/02/22/10-steps-to-running-a-swift-app-in-an-ibm-container).
 In this blog post, you will find the necessary steps for creating an IBM Container that executes this starter application.